v-iashin/Synchformer/README.md

     model.params.vfeat_extractor.params.ckpt_path="/path/to/logging_dir/${S1_CKPT_ID}/checkpoints/epoch_${EPOCH}.pt" \
     model.params.afeat_extractor.params.ckpt_path="/path/to/logging_dir/${S1_CKPT_ID}/checkpoints/epoch_${EPOCH}.pt" \
     training.base_batch_size=16

+# Also see ./scripts/sbatch_*.sh for the batch job submission scripts
 ```
 To use our pre-trained feature extractors, replace the `ckpt_path` arguments with the paths to the downloaded checkpoint.